Man lying on the ground with someone kneeling next to him

 What is a Seizure?

 Doctors describe a seizure as a sudden abnormal discharge of brain cells – a surge of electrical activity in the brain.
 There may be too much or too little electrical activity.
 This causes an imbalance in brain activity.
-The chemical changes involved can lead to a surge of electrical activity, triggering a seizure.
+The chemical changes can lead to a surge of electrical activity, triggering a seizure.

 A seizure is usually brief.
 The form it takes – subtle or dramatic – will reflect the brain region when the surge occurs.
 Since each section of the brain controls a different behavior, each seizure is different.